spywhere/plug.nvim/docs/extensions/priority.md

 # Priority Extension

-This extension will allow you to configure a plugin loading priority
+This extension will allow you to configure a plugin loading priority and plugin sequencing

 ## Configurations